baldurbjarnason/this-is-not-a-book/podcast/Episode06.md

 In this episode we worry about digital publishing not moving forward to the future:

 * How do we get ebooks and the like moving forward without wholesale destruction?
 * We also respond to that Hackathon article.
 [No, not that one](http://publishingperspectives.com/2015/06/what-the-hell-happens-at-a-publishing-hackathon/#.Vjo83tal3p4).
-[No, not that one](http://thoughtcatalog.com/porter-anderson/2014/05/the-futurebook-hackathon-londons-publishers-brave-the-weird/).
+[No, not that one either](http://thoughtcatalog.com/porter-anderson/2014/05/the-futurebook-hackathon-londons-publishers-brave-the-weird/).
 [This one](http://publishingperspectives.com/2015/10/editorial-where-is-publishings-jet-pack/#.Vjo85tal3p4).
 * When do hackathons work?
 * This is the episode where we sing the praises of React.
 No, not that [react](https://facebook.github.io/react/index.html).
 [The other one](http://www.react-hub.org.uk).
 * Singing the praises of [Claire Reddington](https://twitter.com/clarered).